 - The Tau in the Shalom vocation

-- Bastions of our Vocation: St.Teresa of Avila and St. Francis of Assisi
+- Pillars of our Vocation: St.Teresa of Avila and St. Francis of Assisi

-If you wish to pursue a path of vocational discernment in the Shalom Community, seek to engage in a vocational group in the Shalom mission closest to your city, or contact the vocational counselling in order to trace the “long distance vocational path” at the email firstname.lastname@example.org.
+If you wish to pursue a path of vocational discernment in the Shalom Community, we suggest that you join the vocational discernment group in the Shalom mission closest to your city, or contact the Vocation Coordinator in order to begin a “long distance vocational path” at email@example.com.

 The vocational path has a minimum duration of one year, starting with the Open Vocational Meeting (in March or April of each year).

-Each vocationate is assisted and guided by a Vocational Accompanist (spiritual director) so that, in the listening to the Lord’s will, they can discern the call to the Shalom Vocation or to another vocation in the Church, about the time of maturity necessary to take a concrete step towards the postulancy of the Life or Covenant Community.
+Each vocational discerner is assisted and guided by a spiritual mentor so that, by listening to the Lord’s will, he or she can discern the call to the Shalom Vocation or to another vocation in the Church, as well as cultivate the maturity needed to take a concrete step toward postulancy within Life or Covenant Community.